zacanger/http-codes-cli/README.md

 ```
 $ httpcodes

-  please provide a valid http status code, or all
+  please provide a valid http status code, or all, or full string
   usage example:
   httpcodes 418
   httpcodes all
+  httpcodes 'Moved Permanently'

 ```